steenk/tripledollar/README.md

 ![](logo.png)

 When you're going to create a lot of DOM elements from Javascript, and you want a minimalistic approach; __trippledollar__ is it.
 It's not a framework, it's a small help library for creating
 DOM elements with Javascript, and no more.
-It is actually __just above 1kB!__ So this tutorial is bigger than the library itself.
+It is actually __less then 2kB!__ So this tutorial is bigger than the library itself.

 What you want to do is something like this (just a silly example):